 Test Method: IS: 1599-1985, IS: 2329-2005, IS: 3600 (P-5,6)1983

-Elongation is the increase in the length of gage length, expressed as a percentage of the original gage length.
-In report elongation value give both the percentage increase and the original gage length.
+Elongation is the increase in the length of gauge length, expressed as a percentage of the original gauge length.
+In the report, elongation value gives both the percentage increase and the original gauge length.

 Test Method: IS: 3600 (P-3)1989, ASME 5EC-lX

 This test helps to determine the maximum stress that a material can withstand while being stretched or pulled before necking, which is when the specimen’s cross-section starts to significantly contract.

 Yield strength is the lowest stress that produces a permanent deformation in a material.
 In some materials, like aluminium alloys, the point of yielding is hard to define, thus it is usually given as the stress required causing 0.2% plastic strain.
 This is called a 0.2% proof stress.